ehwan/RustyLR/README.md

 #### `features` in `Cargo.toml`
  - `build` : Enable buildscript tools.
  - `fxhash` : In parser table, replace `std::collections::HashMap` with `FxHashMap` from [`rustc-hash`](https://github.com/rust-lang/rustc-hash).
- - `tree` : Enable automatic Tree construction.
+ - `tree` : Enable automatic syntax tree construction.
     This feature should be used on debug purpose only, since it will consume much more memory and time.

 ### Example